Amid Protests In Hawaii Against Giant Telescope, Astronomers Look To 'Plan B'

 Spain's minister of science has previously said the telescope would have "unanimous support" from officials in the Canary Islands, according to Hawaii Public Radio.

-Maunakea's remoteness, which shields it from urban light pollution, and the extremely dry air at the site's 13,287-foot elevation make the dormant volcano an ideal place for astronomy.
+Mauna Kea's remoteness, which shields it from urban light pollution, and the extremely dry air at the site's 13,287-foot elevation make the dormant volcano an ideal place for astronomy.
 It is already home to 13 telescopes housed in dozens of separate facilities, including the Keck Observatory's twin 10-meter instruments, currently among the world's largest-aperture telescopes.

 Planning for the TMT began in 2009 and a permit was first issued in 2011.
-However, a ground breaking was halted in 2014 amid protests.
+However, a groundbreaking was halted in 2014 amid protests.

 In November, Hawaii's Supreme Court approved the TMT's construction over native objections.